Podcast: Let’s Talk About Aging With Dr. Brent Forester

 On today’s episode, Trevor shares the new way that he incorporates exercise into his daily routine.

-Then Dr. Brent Forester, chief of McLean’s Center of Excellence in Geriatric Psychiatry (15:24), joins us to discuss the need to get people talking about the Alzheimer’s epidemic.
+Then Dr. Brent Forester, chief of McLean’s Division of Geriatric Psychiatry (15:24), joins us to discuss the need to get people talking about the Alzheimer’s epidemic.
 He also talks about addressing behavioral complications in older adults.
 Brent shares a bit about his groundbreaking research project on the effects of ECT on people with dementia.

 - McLean Hospital is the leader in Alzheimer’s and dementia resources and research (22:26)